Atlas975/Notes/MachineLearning/NeuralNetworks/Neural_networks.md

 - A deep learning framework, operates by tuning the weights and bias parameters to minimise the cost function, [[Activation_functions|activation]] layers are placed in a network style layout

 - A neural network consists of the following components:
 	- $w$ (weights) correspond to how strong a connection from one neuron to another is
 	- $a$ (activation function) squishes the results of the weights and inputs so that the result is a value ranging between 0 and 1.
-    - $b$ (bias) added before squishing with an activation function and can be thought of as an additional neuron added to each layer.
+	- $b$ (bias) Iadded before squishing with an activation function and can be thought of as an additional neuron added to each layer.
 Acts as a y-intercept